 Tax Debt Settlement Options and Qualifications

-If you are unable to disburse your tax debt settlement within the next 10 years, or the specified collection stature, then the IRS is given the get-go to claim your properties and assets as payment to your debts.
-For the purpose of avoiding that, you must go for the following options:
+If you are unable to disburse your tax debt settlement within the next 10 years or the specified collection stature, then the IRS is given the get-go to claim your properties and assets as the payments to your debts.
+For the purpose of avoiding this embarrassing situation, you must follow the following options:

 - Credit Card: If your credit limit can handle your IRS tax settlement amount, or if you can live with your credit card’s interest, then you can make use of your credit card to disburse off your existing IRS tax debts.
 Unlike the IRS, credit cards cannot impose deductions on your wages, or to levy against your bank account.

 - Offer in Compromise (OIC): Among the four choices, this option is perhaps the most attractive one, especially if you don’t have the means to repay the accumulated debt.
 Few people are eligible for an OIC, and to be one of them, you must meet one of the following criteria:

 - Cannot Pay: If it is confirmed that you cannot pay your tax debt settlement within the collection stature, then you should file for an OIC under “cannot pay”.
 The IRS conducts a review of your capability to pay while considering every factor like your health and age.

 - Non-Accountability: If you can somewhat prove that you are not liable for the debt accumulated, then you can file for an uncertainty as to liability.

 - Economic Hardship: If unseen forces suddenly limit you from working, such as sudden serious illness, natural disasters, to name a few, then you will be given an offer.
 This diminishes the total debt, which in turn, saves you more money.
 Once an offer is made, the IRS tax debt is cleared.